Political career of Rab Butler (1929–1941): Summer 1938: Czechoslovakia

-In June 1938, Helmuth Wohlthat, Commissioner for the German Four Year Plan, met Butler and reported that he was favourably-disposed to Germany.
 Butler spent most of the Sudeten Crisis with Channon at a meeting in Geneva about reform of the Covenant of the League of Nations and strongly approved of Chamberlain's trip to Berchtesgaden (16 September) even if it meant sacrificing Czechoslovakia in the interests of peace.
 Channon recorded Butler as saying (16 September 1938) that "the man in possession when challenged must inevitably part with something".

 With Chamberlain having another meeting with Hitler at Godesberg (22–23 September), Halifax instructed Butler (23 September) to find out if the Soviets would fight to defend Czechoslovakia.
 Hitler presented inflated demands in the Godesberg Memorandum (24 September).
 Butler had to talk to Maxim Litvinov, Soviet Commissar for Foreign Affairs.
 He obtained an assurance ("anodyne" in Jago's view) that the Soviets "would take action" and "might desire to raise the matter with the League" if Germany acted without agreement.
 Lady Diana Cooper encountered Butler at a party one evening in Geneva.
 He tried to impress a beautiful young Swiss woman by reciting a poem by Alphonse de Lamartine on a balcony, only to turn around and find that she had slipped away.

 Butler returned to Britain to make the winding-up speech for the Government in the Parliamentary Debate on the Munich Agreement on 5 October.
 After Churchill had spoken, Butler said that war solved nothing and that it was better to "settle our differences with Germany by consultation".
 He implied the government's critics to be insular by mentioning how Chamberlain was praised abroad and at Geneva.
 However, he did not directly defend the Munich settlement; the motion was to support the avoidance of war and the pursuit of lasting peace.
-When Duff Cooper resigned in protest, Butler wrote (12 October) of his speech that "Duff's veins stood out and he was very rude".
+When Duff Cooper resigned in protest, Butler wrote (12 October) of his resignation statement in the House of Commons that "Duff's veins stood out and he was very rude".